 How to get there: A bus from Port Authority

 Beacon is a quaint little town up in the Hudson Valley area of New York.
 It’s awesome to visit all year round, but is one of the few places that still has quite a bit to do during the winter.
 They are known for their whiskey distilleries and their glass blowing art, and you can even take a glass blowing glass while you’re there!
-Their main street has lovely little shops, perfect for last minute holiday gifts.
+Their main street has lovely little shops, perfect for a little shopping spree.

 How to get there: Metro-North Hudson train to Beacon